 ATTENDANCE: Because this is a student-oriented class, regular attendance is crucial to understanding.
 At the beginning of each class meeting, you should scan the classroom QR code to log your attendance.
 The code will be on the wall or screen.
 In accordance with college policy, students may be dropped from classes, at the discretion of the professor, due to excessive absences.
-All absences, excused and unexcused, are included in this count.
+All absences, excused and unexcused, are included.
 Students are responsible for dropping themselves if they cannot or no longer wish to participate in the course.
+Excessive, in this case, is defined as 4 or more absences, consecutive or not.
+After your 4th absence (consecutive or not), you could be dropped from the class with an F or X if it is clear you will be unable to be successful in the course.

 Additionally, a student accrues an absence each time he or she accumulates a total of three tardies.
 A tardy is defined as being between 1-10 minutes late.
-Whenever possible, students should let the instructor know about expected absences as soon as possible and before the class meeting.
 If a student is more than 20 minutes late to class, that student will be counted absent.
 Leaving class excessively or early may also result in an absence.
 Please take care of personal business before class begins.
 Tardiness applies to any required online meetings, too.
 Log in and be prepared for any online class meetings before the start time.